SilkRose/Pony/stories/deternal/deternal.md

 "What'd you say?"
 Pinkie asked innocently.

-Twilight cried, "I don't deserve friends like you…"
+Twilight cried, "I don't deserve friends like you-" [THIS HYPHEN IS SUPPOSE TO BE AN EM DASH; I READ THIS ELLIPSIS AS PINKIE INTERRUPTING TWILIGHT, IN WHICH CASE AN EM DASH IS ADVISABLE; IF THE INTENT WAS FOR TWILIGHT'S SPEECH TO TRAIL OFF, RESTORE THE ELLIPSIS]

 Pinkie put her hoof on Twilight's back.
 "Of course you do!
 We all love you so much."